Aashvark/Kolks/README.md

 # Kolks Version 1.1!
-### This is a proformace update, mainly to fix things that was horribly done in v1!
+### This is a performace update, mainly to fix things that was horribly done in v1!

 ## Website: https://kolks.glitch.me/.
 ## Here you can donate, and apply for a non-paying job.